-Frank Whittle was born the eldest child of Moses and Sara Whittle in Newcombe Road, Coventry, on 1st June 1907.
+Frank Whittle was born the eldest child of Moses and Sarah Whittle in Newcombe Road, Coventry, on 1st June 1907.
 His father, brought up in the shadow of poverty, had left school aged 11 to work in his local Lancashire cotton mill, eventually becoming a skilled and inventive mechanical engineer and, after moving south, owning a small engineering company.
 Young Frank attended the local council schools before winning a scholarship to a secondary school, which later became the Leamington College for Boys.
 By helping his father in his workshop, he quickly developed a practical engineering knowledge.

-- Frank Whittle
+- Frank Whittle aged 4